-3-8 hours depending on withdrawal (45 minutes of cooking)
+3-8 hours depending on rising time (45 minutes of cooking)

 4 dl lukewarm water

 1.5 tsp sea salt

 450 g wheat flour (Tipo 00 or Manitoba flour)